ktch/ktch.github.com/_posts/2013-12-09-accidents-happen.md

 ---
 layout: post
-title: Choose Health Delaware: Accidents Happen
+title: Accidents Happen
 categories: work
-video: 75863071
+video: 75859799
 author: Zach Phillips
 synopsis: A series of TV spots for Delaware's implementation of the Affordable Care Act, produced in collaboration with ab+c Creative Intelligence
 ---